 How To Increase Ship Storage

 So, you’ve been gallivanting across the cosmos, collecting loot and memories, and now you find your ship’s storage brimming to the edge.
 No worries!
 Starfield offers a stellar solution: ship customization.
-It’s like adding extra rooms to your cosmic home!
+In my opinion, it’s like adding extra rooms to your cosmic home!

 Cargo Holds are the answer to your storage prayers in Starfield.

-For those with a penchant for the mysterious and illicit, Shielded Cargo Holds are a must in Starfield.
+For those with a penchant for the mysterious and illicit, I recommend Shielded Cargo Holds as a must-have in Starfield.

 How To Add Storage To Your Ship

-In the vast cosmos of Starfield, managing your ship’s cargo space is crucial.
+In the vast cosmos of Starfield, I suggest managing your ship’s cargo space.
 The game initiates players with the Frontier ship, boasting a generous 450 units of storage.
 As tempting treasures of the universe beckon, this capacity might quickly seem limiting.

 Visiting Ship Technicians At Major Settlements